pedronahum/agents/README.md

 <img src="https://www.tensorflow.org/images/tf_logo_transp.png" width=25% align="right">

-TensorFlow Agents
+TensorFlow Agents for the DeepMind Control Suite and Package
 =================

 This project provides optimized infrastructure for reinforcement learning.
-It extends the [OpenAI gym interface][post-gym] to multiple parallel environments and allows agents to be implemented in TensorFlow and perform batched computation.
+It extends the [DeepMind Control Suite and Package][post-gym] to multiple parallel environments and allows agents to be implemented in TensorFlow and perform batched computation.
 As a starting point, we provide BatchPPO, an optimized implementation of [Proximal Policy Optimization][post-ppo].